ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 **Juggling Raw Pointers**

 One of the most fundamental reasons to use unsafe is to deal with Rust’s raw pointer types: *const T and *mut T. You should think of these as more or less analogous to &T and &mut T, except that they don’t have lifetimes and are not subject to the same validity rules as their & counterparts, which we’ll discuss later in the chapter.
-These types are interchangeably referred to as *point-*

-*ers* and *raw pointers*, mostly because many developers instinctively refer to references as pointers, and calling them raw pointers makes the distinction clearer.
+These types are interchangeably referred to as *pointers* and *raw pointers*, mostly because many developers instinctively refer to references as pointers, and calling them raw pointers makes the distinction clearer.

 Since fewer rules apply to * than &, you can cast a reference to a pointer even outside an unsafe block.
 Only if you want to go the other way, from * to &, do you need unsafe.
 You’ll generally turn a pointer back into a reference to do useful things with the pointed-to data, such as reading or modifying its value.
 For that reason, a common operation to use on pointers is unsafe { &*ptr } (or &mut *).
 The * there may look strange as the code is just constructing a reference, not dereferencing the pointer, but it makes sense if you look at the types; if you have a *mut T and want a &mut T, then &mut ptr would just give you a &mut *mut T. You need the * to indicate that you want the mutable reference to what ptr is a pointer *to*.

-**POINTER TYPES**
+> **POINTER TYPES**

-You may be wondering what the difference is between *mut T and *const T and std::ptr::NonNull<T> .
+> You may be wondering what the difference is between *mut T and *const T and std::ptr::NonNull<T> .
 Well, the exact specification is still being worked out, but the primary practical difference between *mut T and *const T/ NonNull<T> is that *mut T is invariant in T (see “Lifetime Variance” in Chapter 1), whereas the other two are covariant .
 As the names imply, *const T and NonNull<T> differ primarily in that NonNull<T> is not allowed to be a null pointer, whereas *const T is .

-My best advice in choosing among these types is to use your intuition about whether you would have written &mut or & if you were able to name the relevant lifetime .
+> My best advice in choosing among these types is to use your intuition about whether you would have written &mut or & if you were able to name the relevant lifetime .
 If you would have written &, and you know that the pointer is never null, use NonNull<T> .
 It benefits from a cool optimization called the niche optimization: basically, since the compiler knows that the type can never be null, it can use that information to represent types like Option<NonNull<T>> without any extra overhead, since the None case can be represented by setting the NonNull to be a null pointer!
 The null pointer value is a niche in the NonNull<T> type .
 If the pointer might be null, use *const T .
 And if you would have written &mut T, use *mut T .

 **Unrepresentable Lifetimes**